-Confidential information

-Any information, data or other material in whatever form or medium (including written, electronic, visual or oral) that is not publicly available.
+Confidential information Any information, data or other material in whatever form or medium (including written, electronic, visual or oral) that is not publicly available.

-Fundamental principles

-This term is described in paragraph 110.1 A1.
+Fundamental principles This term is described in paragraph 110.1 A1.
 Each of the fundamental principles is, in turn, described in the following paragraphs:

+Integrity R111.1

-R111.1 Integrity R112.1 Objectivity
+Objectivity R112.1

-Professional competence and due
+Professional competence and due care R113.1

-R113.1

-care

 Confidentiality R114.1 to R114.3

 Professional behaviour R115.1

-Reasonable and informed third party test

-The reasonable and informed third party test is a consideration by the registered auditor about whether the same conclusions would likely be reached by another party.
+Reasonable and informed third party The reasonable and informed third party test is a consideration by the registered auditor about whether the same conclusions would likely be

+informed third party test

+registered auditor about whether the same conclusions would likely be reached by another party.
 Such consideration is made from the perspective of a reasonable and informed third party, who weighs all the relevant facts and circumstances that the registered auditor knows, or could reasonably be expected to know, at the time that the conclusions are made.
 The reasonable and informed third party does not need to be a registered auditor, but would possess the relevant knowledge and experience to understand and evaluate the appropriateness of the registered auditor's conclusions in an impartial manner.